SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 For $5 per month, you can purchase the Support Circle Apps add-on, which grants access to messaging and reminders.
 The messages app lets you use your smartwatch to chat and text with your loved ones.
 The reminders app helps you track tasks, events, medication reminders, appointments, and more.
 You can add reminders yourself, or your loved one can add them for you using the Medical Guardian web portal or app.
 If you're forgetful or struggle to keep track of your medications, then this feature is invaluable.

-For $9.99 per month, you can purchase an Alert 911 one-button speaker box that lets you talk directly with a 911 operator at your closest response center.
+For $9.99 per month, you can purchase an Elite 911 one-button speaker box that lets you talk directly with a 911 operator at your closest response center.
 You can use it on any cell network for coverage across the U.S. and Canada, and you'll never have to charge it.

 For $2.99 per month, Medical Guardian will send you a secure lockbox.
 Place it somewhere on your property so first responders can retrieve a key if they need to access your home during an emergency.
 You'll list the lockbox code and its location when making the purchase.